nikcleju/wiwikwlh/slides.md

 * How to find an instantaneous code with code lengths $\{l_i\}$

-1. Check that lengths satisfy Kraft equation
+1. Check that lengths satisfy Kraft relation
 2. Draw graph
 3. Assign nodes in a certain order (e.g. descending probability)